UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-7.md

 1. Right-click the solution and click Properties
 1. Under Common Properties, choose Start Up Project.
-1. In the detail pane, choose "Multiple startiup projects"
+1. In the detail pane, choose "Multiple startup projects"
 1. Set `FunctionApp` and `HelloBindings.Android` to Start, then click OK
 1. Start the application